Dmitry Novikov: Awards

 On April 12, 2018 he received the anniversary medal "IPA CIS.
 25 years" for his services to the development and strengthening of parliamentarism, for his contribution to the development and improvement of the legal foundations of the functioning of the Commonwealth of Independent States, strengthening international relations and interparliamentary cooperation.

 In 2021 he was awarded a certificate of honour for his contribution to the development of model legislation and interparliamentary cooperation among the CSTO member states.

 Sanctions

 Novikov was sanctioned by the United States Department of the Treasury and the Government of the United Kingdom following the 2022 Russian invasion of Ukraine.

-He is under the sanctions of the United States of America since March 11, 2022, under Canadian sanctions since February 24, 2022, under Swiss sanctions since February 25, 2022, under Australian sanctions since February 26, 2022, under Japanese sanctions since March 15, 2022, under Ukrainian sanctions sinse September 7, 2022, by the decree of the President of Ukraine, Vladimir Zelensky.
+He is under the sanctions of the United States of America since March 11, 2022, under Canadian sanctions since February 24, 2022, under Swiss sanctions since February 25, 2022, under Australian sanctions since February 26, 2022, under Japanese sanctions since March 15, 2022, under Ukrainian sanctions since September 7, 2022, by the decree of the President of Ukraine, Vladimir Zelensky.
 He has been in New Zealand sanctions list since May 3, 2022.